OrchardCMS/OrchardCore.Commerce/docs/guides/create-webshop.md

 ## Introduction

 Orchard Core's [Commerce](https://github.com/OrchardCMS/OrchardCore.Commerce) module can be used to create a fully functional webshop in a few simple steps.
-Read on to learn how to set up a webshop featuring highly customizable products and online payment, including using key features such as order management, inventory management, promotions, and taxation.
+Check out the numbered steps to learn how to set up a webshop featuring highly customizable products and online payment, and read on to learn about using other key features such as order management, inventory management, promotions, and taxation.

-The numbered steps below cover the most basic webshop needs.
-Read on beyond them for more functions and capabilities the Commerce module has to offer.

-## Pre-requisites
+## Prerequisites
 - General familiarity with [Orchard Core](https://docs.orchardcore.net/en/latest) in general, see [Tutorials](https://docs.orchardcore.net/en/latest/docs/resources/tutorials/).
 - An installed Orchard Core website